This guide was written for a few different people:

 No one had defined the approval process for social media responses in a situation that could eventually result in litigation.
 The entire process for product recall management had to be designed on the fly, with several blunders that only increased consumer frustration and attracted additional media scrutiny.

-At the end of a process design session, great business process analysts always take it a step further and document the process for the variances that could have the most critical adverse effect on the business.
+At the end of a workflow design session, great business process analysts always take it a step further and document the process for the variances that could have the most critical adverse effect on the business.
 Remember to ask:

 When we talk about an enterprise-wide approach, we mean engaging all departments and regions involved in business operations as well as the people responsible for the organization's information technology.
 No organization is so simple that it can design new processes and workflows and hand them off to IT for implementation.